ds-civic-data/course-materials/homework/hw-1-viz.md

 ### Exercise 3.11

-The `fivethirtyeight` package is a treasure trove of the data that appears in the data journalism articles of .
+The `fivethirtyeight` package is a treasure trove of the data that appears in the data journalism articles of [fivethirtyeight.com](http://fivethirtyeight.com/).
 Select a data set that's interesting to you, create two informative plots, and describe what they reveal.
-It may be easiest to browse all of the dataset by looking through the (most but not all of these datasets will be available in the package).
+It may be easiest to browse all of the dataset by looking through the [github repository](https://github.com/fivethirtyeight/data) (most but not all of these datasets will be available in the package).

 ### Notes